RazviAlex/Nessus_To_Excel/README.md

 **Instalation**
 ------------------------

-**Connector**
+**Download Connector**
-The database connector it is necessary because it will allow communication between pentaho and the database.
+- The database connector it is necessary because it will allow communication between pentaho and the database.
 The connector will depend on the database that is configured and it must be saved in the following pentaho path: **\data-integration\lib**

 **Configure**
 ------------------------
 Customize the execution of the script based on different parameters.
 All this can be done by editing the file **\Nessus_To_Excel\variables.properties**
-1. Set general parameters
+- Set general parameters

 `execute_pythonScript = Y` -> necessary to transform the json raw data from nessus report.